Financial Aid Programs

 This is a merit scholarship for high-achieving students entering from high school.
 Students can apply through their high school guidance office or contact Transfer Services.
 This scholarship is for one year only and recipients must maintain a 3.0 GPA to receive the second semester payment.
 Application deadline is in May.

-The BCC Foundation and Alumni Association fund scholarships for students.
+The Bristol Foundation and Alumni Association fund scholarships for students.
 The application is available online.
-These funds are awarded by the BCC Foundation and the Foundation will notify recipients during the summer.
+These funds are awarded by the Bristol Foundation and the Foundation will notify recipients during the summer.

 Categorical Tuition Waivers